A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in the NeverWorld2 (NW2) configuration

-We further note that the Smagorinsky coefficient in the coarse model was changed from the value $C_S=0.2$ used in the original work \cite{marques2022neverworld2} to our default value $C_S=0.06$.
-In preliminary experiments with NW2 at resolution $1/4^o$, we noted that the ZB20 parameterization (without filters) could not be tuned to reproduce the KE of the filtered high-resolution model.
-The increase in the KE is only $\approx 25\%$ for $\gamma=0.3$ (not shown).
-The ZB20-Smooth and ZB20-Reynolds parameterizations were tuned to reproduce the KE of the filtered high-resolution model and the corresponding scaling coefficient for both of them is $\gamma=2.5$.
+We decide to evaluate the parameterizations (ZB20-based and our baselines) by tuning them to roughly reproduce the total KE of the filtered NW2 high-resolution simulation while minimizing the difference across tuning coefficients.
+In our preliminary experiments, we noted that the unfiltered ZB20 parameterization could not be tuned to reproduce the KE of the filtered high-resolution model.
+The increase in the KE compared to the unparameterized simulation was never larger than $\approx 25\%$, with only small improvements in the mean state, thus we do not show results for the unfiltered ZB20 parameterization in this section.
+The ZB20-Smooth and ZB20-Reynolds parameterizations were tuned by setting the scaling coefficient to $\gamma=2.5$.

-To sum up, compared to the Double Gyre case, we changed the discretization scheme, introduced the attenuation function, and increased the scaling coefficient.
-We postpone the development of the parameterization which works in various configurations with a single set of parameters for future studies.
+To summarize, compared to the Double Gyre case, we changed the discretization scheme of the ZB20 parameterization, introduced the attenuation function, and increased the scaling coefficient.